microsoft/azure-pipelines-yaml/design/readonly-variables.md

 - Queue-time variables
 - Task- and script-created variables with a new setting, `isReadonly=true`

-Additionally, agents should no longer overwrite the following important environment variables, even if there's a pipeline variable with the corresponding name:
-- `TODO`

 ## Enforcement

 For variables marked readonly, the agent should refuse to update them.